mesfint/pre-assignment/README.md

 ## Features

-1.  ### Add/Remove Books
+1.  ### Fetch data from remore API

-    - Books can be added  with Title , author ,pages number and read status -Reading Status can be changed from unread to read
+    -  Fetch User's Information from an API
+    -   And display that data on the browser

 # Technologies Used

+-   💊 Use Functional React component.
+-   💊 useState
-- HTML
+-   💊 useEffect
-- CSS
+-   💊 useParams
-- JS, DOM Manipulation

 # Development

 -   Visual Studio
--   Vanila JS
+-   ReactJS

  ### To run the project on local machine

 ```
-Clone the project into your local machine
+Clone the project repo into your local machine

+npm install

 ```

 # Building & Deployment

-- `The project is deployed on netlify, [BookLibrary](https://booklibraryjs.netlify.app/)
+- `The project is deployed on netlify, [Pre-assignment](https://pre-assignment.netlify.app)